lHappYzz/telegram-bot/README.md

 `Work dir: app/Commands`

-Each command is represented by a class that extends the base class `BaseCommand` and implements its own `boot()` method:
+Each command is represented by a class that extends the base class `boot/Src/Abstracts/BaseCommand` and implements its own `boot()` method:
 ```php
 abstract public function boot(
   Bot $bot,